glycodynamics/Tutorial-PyMOL/README.md

 • Bottom line has 'drag window option', 'States control', 'sequence view', 'rock camera' and 'full screen' options.\
 • Download PDB 7LOI ```fetch 7LOI`` and play all 15 models.\
-• Change "Mouse Mode : Editing" and "Selecting " Atoms" and then try selecting 2, 3 and 4 atoms.\
+• Change "Mouse Mode: Editing" and "Selecting " Atoms" and then try selecting 2, 3, and 4 atoms.\

 ## 2.3 Mouse control
-Things are easier with three button mouse rather than magic mouse or using laptop's touchpad.
+Things are much easier with a three-button mouse rather than a magic mouse or using a laptop's touchpad.

 Viewing mode
 ```
-L-click	: Make selection
+L-click	: Make a selection
 M-click	: Center Camer
 M-wheel	: z-plane-clipping
 R-click	: Open menu